 Staff must not access the service user records, as this will be classified as non-authorised access to clinical records and will be considered a breach of Practice policy, which could result in dismissal in accordance with the Disciplinary Policy.

 Staff should not attempt to bypass or defeat the security systems attached to Practice systems or attempt to obtain or use passwords or privileges issued to other employees.
-Any attempt to breach the security of Practice electronic systems should be immediately reported to the Information Security Officer and would be considered a breach of the Computer Misuse Act 1990, Police and Justice Act 2006 and/or the Data Protection Act 2018.
+Any attempt to breach the security of Practice electronic systems should be immediately reported to the Information Security Officer and would be considered a breach of the Computer Misuse Act 1990, Police and Justice Act 2006 Privacy and Electronic Communications Regulations 2003 and/or the Data Protection Act 2018.

 Carelessness